Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 While I think introducing kids to all foods (shapes, textures, etc.) is an important part of intuitive eating for toddlers, offering a wide variety of food (yes, vegetables) at different occasions is also important.

-So, how we do do this exposure piece, especially for a child who refuses to eat vegetables?
+Let’s call it exposure.
+So, how do we do this exposure piece, especially for a child who refuses to eat vegetables?

 Model Eating Veggies Yourself

 When people ask me how to get a toddler to eat vegetables, the first thing I say is to eat them yourself!
+In our house, I often “add” vegetables to recipes my kids already like, instead of constantly trying to hide them.

 If your children don’t see YOU eating fruits and vegetables (even if they are “hidden”), why will they?

 I do a quick scan and see if I can add anything to my plate as well, especially when we’re eating together.
+I want them to see me eating these foods too, as part of normal eating and a normal relationship with food.

-I donโt think thereโs any one secret here.
+I don’t think there’s any one secret here.
 Every child is different, obviously.

-But I DO think that how we approach fruits and vegetables makes a big difference in our kidsโ attitudes.
+But I DO think that how we approach fruits and vegetables makes a big difference in our kids’ attitudes.

-For example, if youโre not someone who eats many fruits and vegetables yourself, itโs not likely that your child will just go ahead and enjoy broccoli, asparagus or berries on their first attempt.
+For example, if you’re not someone who eats many fruits and vegetables yourself, it’s not likely that your child will just go ahead and enjoy broccoli, asparagus or berries on their first attempt.

 Keep It Fun and Stress Free